VedMK/BCS-portfolio-Ved/CTFs/Writeups/OSINT/OSINT-Industries/CTF-3/README.md

 ### Finding the creator

-The topmost search results were a Holehe website for OSINT, and a github repository for Holehe.
+The topmost search results were a Holehe website for OSINT, and a Github repository for Holehe.

 <p align="center">
   <img src="Hol1.png" width="600" height="700">
 </p>

 I first visited the website, and tried to find the creator's username but in vain.
 The website also had OSINT features for usernames, phone numbers and IP addresses.
-This didn't seem the match the description given in the challenge, which made me highly doubt that the creator I was looking for made this site.
+This didn't seem to match the description given in the challenge, which made me highly doubt that the creator I was looking for made this site.

-I then moved onto the github repository.
+I then moved onto the Github repository.
 The README gave information about an OSINT tool used to pivot from email addresses.
 This matched the description given in the challenge.
 I went to the profile straightaway, which showed me the username and name of the creator
 ```text
 Palenath
 ```